craftcms/docs/docs/4.x/addresses.md

 ### Attribute Labels

-The addressing library’s abstracted _Administrative Area_ → _Locality_ → _Dependent Locality_ terminology probably isn’t what you actually call address bits in your part of the world, and it’s even less likely you’d want to show those terms to site visitors.
+The addressing library’s abstracted _Administrative Area_ → _Locality_ → _Dependent Locality_ terminology probably isn’t what you are accustomed to calling those address components in your part of the world—and it’s even less likely you’d want to show those terms to site visitors.

-You can use any address element’s `addressAttributeLabel()` method to get human-friendly labels for a given locale.
-Using a U.S. address…
+You can use any address element’s `attributeLabel()` method to get human-friendly labels for a given locale.
+Assuming we’re working with a U.S. address…

 ```twig
 {{ myAddress.attributeLabel('administrativeArea') }} {# State #}